 So I love the fact that this little sock travels with your baby – not what your baby is sleeping in.

-The sock is hypoallergenic, wireless, and doesn’t use any adhesives.
-The electronic components are housed in a water-resistant, medical-grade silicone case to protect your child from any electrical contact.
+The sock is soft, wireless, and doesn’t use any adhesives.
+The electronic components are housed in a water-resistant, silicone case to protect your child from any electrical contact.

 Side note: it’s not a medical device so if your baby is sent home on medical monitors you use that stuff.
 I don’t need to tell you that, right?
 You’re smart.

 Now, I’m sure there will be people tsk tsk’ing that they didn’t have all this crap when they had a baby and their baby was just fine, and I totally agree that you don’t HAVE to have one of these.
 But I remember those nights when my baby would be sound asleep – where I could have grabbed 20 consecutive minutes of rest myself – and I would think, “He’s sleeping awfully soundly.
 He seems too quiet.” and it would make me panic and I would end up checking on him which may or may not wake him up.

 It was like this perpetual dance of insanity I was in, so this would have been a game changer for me.